Abdul-Hafeedh Arbeesh

 Abdul-Hafeedh Arbeesh (born July 23, 1963) is a Libyan professional football player and manager.
 He plays as a defender for Al-Madina S.C.
 In 1998, he began his coaching career.
 He was a coach of the clubs Al-Madina S.C., Wefaq Sabratha, Al-Shat S.C., Al Urouba (Ajelat), Khaleej Sirte S.C., Al-Hilal SC (Benghazi) and Darnes S.C.
-Since March 2012 until September 2013 he coaches the Libya national football team.
+Since March 2012 until September 2013 he coached the Libya national football team.